Train Tickets Netherlands: How To Buy Yours?

 Purchasing Tickets in the NS App

-You can purchase tickets in the app directly.
-But personally, I don’t like it.
+You can purchase tickets directly in the app.
+But I’m not too fond of it.

 It’s a small screen with a lot going on.
-Many people, including me, find it confusing.
+Many people, including me, find that confusing.

 I prefer to buy tickets on the normal website and then load them to the app when the email arrives after booking by clicking the button in the email confirmation.